Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Formulation

 $\bullet~$ {\bf Weighting the contribution of the bias term}.
-Our analysis suggests that CE should be preferred over Dice in all cases and applications (both balanced/imbalanced segmentation, or segmentation problems with high variability in region proportions) as it promotes the right label-marginal distribution.
+Our analysis suggests that CE should be preferred over Dice in all cases and applications (both balanced/imbalanced segmentation, or segmentation problems with high variability in region proportions) as it promotes the right region-size distribution.
 While this seems to be widely the case in natural image segmentation, where Dice is uncommon, the extensive experimental evidence in the medical-image segmentation literature suggests otherwise, especially in extremely imbalanced problems.
-We argue that this is due to the relative contribution of the label-marginal term in the overall objective.
-Controlling such label-marginal contribution is very important in imbalanced problems.
+We argue that this is due to the relative contribution of the region-size term in the overall objective.
+Controlling such region-size contribution is very important in imbalanced problems.
 In particular, it mitigates the difficulty that the ground-truth matching terms differ by several orders of magnitude across regions, as in CE, which causes large-region terms to completely dominate small-region ones.
-This analysis also resonates with the fact that combo losses such as CE - $\lambda \log$ (Dice) perform very competitively in imbalanced segmentation, as shown by \cite{WongMTS18logdice,taghanaki2019combo}, among several other recent works.
-In this case, controlling the relative contribution of each of these terms indirectly controls the weight of the label-marginal bias.
-Note that such control is not possible when using CE alone or Dice alone, as the label-marginal biases in these losses are hidden (implicit).
+This analysis also resonates with the fact that combo losses such as CE - $\lambda \log$ (Dice) perform very competitively in imbalanced segmentation, as shown by \citep{WongMTS18logdice,taghanaki2019combo}, among several other recent works.
+In this case, controlling the relative contribution of each of these terms indirectly controls the weight of the region-size bias.
+Note that such control is not possible when using CE alone or Dice alone, as the region-size biases in these losses are hidden (implicit).

-We propose a principled and simple solution, which enables to control explicitly the label-marginal bias, via regularization losses that encourage the correct class proportions and are used in conjunction with CE :
+We propose a principled and simple solution, which enables to control explicitly the region-size bias, via regularization losses that encourage the correct class proportions and are used in conjunction with CE :